TTovi

 Why life skills matters at age 3

 Three-year-olds are in the “I do it myself” stage — and they mean it.
 These activities channel that independence drive into real household contributions.
-A child who waters plants, pours drinks, and wipes tables isn’t just helping — they’re building the executive function skills that predict school success.
+A child who waters plants, pours drinks, and wipes tables isn’t just helping — they’re building the step-by-step thinking that predict school success.

 5 activities to try today